TheVoronModder/Smart_Purge/README.md

 Simple Smart Purge for 3d printer ecosystems running Klipper

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!TIP]
-> Optional information to help a user be more successful.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

-> [!WARNING]
-> Warns about potential errors or hazards.
->

 >[!NOTE]
 >Macro [gocde_macro SMART_PURGE]
 >
 >intent:
 >
 >relative purge line positioning between edge of bed and part print area.

 >[!TIP]
 >BONUS: You can edit variables and edit them on the fly too!